 How To Apply

 Beginning in July applications can be submitted through the Electronic Residency Application Service (ERAS).
 Please follow the ERAS application directions.
-We participate in the National Resident Match Program (NRMP) with interviews beginning in September, and Match Day held on Nov.
-30, 2022.
+We participate in the National Resident Match Program (NRMP) with interviews from late August through October.

-For more information please see the link to the College of Medicine Graduate Medical Education website describing policies, stipends and benefits for fellows at UK.
+For more information please visit the Graduate Medical Education website describing policies, stipends and benefits for fellows at UK.

 Program Curriculum